Why blog? This is perhaps one of the first questions you ask as an online business owner

-The fact that people have questions necessitates the need for blogging.
-People want to be informed, and people constantly need to be informed.
-It is the reason why hundreds of thousands of blogs are being set up each day: to provide information.
-Blogs may come in different sorts and serve various purposes, but one thing is common about them: they serve to inform you.
+People want to be informed, and they constantly need to be informed.
+It is the reason why thousands of blogs are being set up each day: to provide information.
+Blogs may come in different sorts and serve various purposes, but one thing is common about them: they provide you with valuable information about the business or a topic of interest.

 It is very hard to imagine a business with no website nowadays.
 People surf the internet more than watching TV or reading a newspaper, so how can you expect them to know your business?
 And it’s not enough to just have a website with an “About Us” page and a listing of the product of service you’re offering.
 Your customers are smarter than that, and they easily get bored with the same information.